Pupil Premium and Catch Up Premium

 In April 2011 the Government introduced the Pupil Premium.
 This additional funding was allocated to the school to spend on children from low-income families who were known to be eligible for Free School Meals (FSM) in both mainstream and non-mainstream settings and children who had been in Local Authority Care continuously for more than six months.

-In addition, the “Catch-Up” premium aims to help students who enter Year 7 with SATs scores of lower than Level 4 in reading or maths in order to help them to ‘catch up’ with their peers.
+In addition, the “Catch-Up” premium helps students who did not achieve the expected standard in reading or maths at the end of Key Stage 2, in order to help them to ‘catch up’ with their peers.